joebelmonte/quick_survey/readme.md

 Sendgrid for sending emails
 Mlab
 LocalTunnel
+react-easy-chart (for the pie chart)

 To Do's remaining:

 Set up github repo
 Write readme
-Write landing page
-Fix landing page for logged in users
+Write landing page for logged in/our users
-Delete a survey
 Get details on a survey
+Better thanks screen for survey respondents
 Update resume and portfolio
-Better thanks screen for survey respondents
+Better error handling when user has no credits left Pie chart!
+Fix bug with invalid date for not yet responded
+More granularity on the timestamps?